Alpha 1.2

 Game Master: "Roll your Attack die as an action to see if your attack lands".

 Player: Player rolls their Attack Die.
-"I got a 6 + 2 from Escalation for a total of 8".
+"I got a 6 on my Attack roll”.

 Game Master: GM rolls the goblin's Endure die and compares.
 "Against the Goblins roll of 4, your attack hits and deals 1 damage to their Life Points”.